medic/cht-docs/content/en/core/guides/android/devel-setup.md

   core/guides/android/releasing
 ---

 The following instructions allows you to setup a development environment for the **[CHT Android](https://github.com/medic/cht-android)** apps, to either contribute to the project or just add a new flavor (branded app).
+Most of the instructions also applies to the **[CHT Gateway](https://github.com/medic/cht-gateway)** app (the differences are highlighted in the guide).

 Finally, you will learn how to assemble the app, run the tests, and how to choose the right artifacts when installing or publishing the apps.

 ## Requirements

-- Java 11+ (it works with OpenJDK versions).
+- Java 11+ for CHT Android, Java 8+ for CHT Gateway (OpenJDK versions work).
 - Android SDK, and optionally Android Studio.
 - The `adb` command for debugging and get the logs.
 - The source code.
 To run all the tests in the CHT Android app you need to clone also the submodules: `git clone --recurse-submodules https://github.com/medic/cht-android.git`.
 - The `make` command.
-- If you are going to build a new flavor you also need to have installed `xxd` and `openssl`.
+- If you are going to build a new flavor (CHT Android), you also need to have installed `xxd` and `openssl`.

 **Gradle** is also used but it's downloaded and installed in the user space the first time `make` is executed.
 You can also build and launch the app with [Android Studio](#android-studio).